Ashok314/HelloShopify/README.md

-⚠️ Codes are not optimized, and fully tested.
+⚠️ Codes are not optimized, and not fully tested.

 # HelloShopify
 # Branch a